 Sigiriya is a world heritage site and one of the oldest landscaped gardens in the world originated in the 5th century AD.
 At present, there is only one route to go in the upward direction of the rock.
 The steps provide a very easy climb for the novices and experienced mountain climbers.
 Every climber is rewarded with a breathtaking view from the summit of the rock and some of the oldest paintings known as Sigiriya Apsaras on the halfway up the rock.

 If the hustle of Kandy is too much, Kataragama is a more peaceful alternative for you.
-The regions are Often referred to the region that abode by God Kataragama or Murugan and this is the Gods own country.
-This holy remote village is sitting along the banks of Holy River known as “Menik Ganga”.
-The popular temple in Kataragama is visited by the believers of Buddhism, Hindu and Islam.
-If you plan to visit the temple in the month of July, August you are very lucky to witness one of the most colourful pageants in the island known as the Esala ceremony of Kataragama temple.
+The regions are often referred that abode by God Kataragama or Murugan and this is the Gods own country.
+This holy off the beaten track village is sitting along the banks of Holy River known as “Menik Ganga”.
+The popular temple of Kataragama is visited by the believers of Buddhism, Hinduism and Islam.
+If you plan to visit the temple in the month of July, August you are very lucky to witness one of the most colourful pageants on the island known as the Esala ceremony of Kataragama temple.

 Mulgirigala Buddhist temple

 Mulgirigala is one of the oldest temples on the island near Tangalle.
 This historical temple is dating back to the pre-Christian era (2nd Century BC).
 It had been a Buddhist temple complex, learning centre as well as a library.
 There had been a large number of books and manuscripts, including many original version of books, in the ancient library.
 The books were written by the scholarly monks of the monastery.
 The monks have copied every book written on the island, pertaining to religious or secular.